818: Devil Doll

 “I’ve got to have a look at that dummy.”
-Fred Sanford’s son? –Dummy! –Okay, dummy.
+Fred Sanford’s son? –Dummy! –Hey, dummy.

 Fred Sanford was the irascible father on the TV series Sanford and Son, which aired from 1972-1977.
 The role was played by Redd Foxx.
 He would often berate his son Lamont (Demond Wilson) and call him a “big dummy.”

 It’s mic-ed like an Altman film.

 Robert Altman (1925-2006) was an American director known particularly for MASH (1970), McCabe & Mrs. Miller (1971), and Nashville (1975).
 His naturalistic approach to films carried over to their dialogue.
 Characters in Altman films (especially his earlier fare) often trail off, overtalk one another, pause awkwardly, and mumble their lines.

 A reference to a famous Archie Bunker line from the TV sitcom All in the Family: “You can’t really buy beer, you can only rent it.”

 So she won’t let me play with her new Hot Wheels, huh?